Essential SIEM Correlation Rules for Compliancecesmng

 What is SIEM?

 SIEM is short for Security Information and Event Management.
 In short, it’s an evolution of log collection and management.
-A SIEM system uses the logs collected to keep track of the IT environment and help avoid harm coming to your system.
+A SIEM that includes AI-powered event correlation uses the logs collected to keep track of the IT environment and help avoid harm coming to your system.